 - f.
 Hardship within the teacher's immediate family due to illness or injury; - g.
 To explore a career option.
 (This leave shall be non-renewable and may be taken one (1) time only.) - h.
 Other than those enumerated in Section B of this Article. - 2.
 An unpaid leave of absence shall be granted by the Board to any teacher who has been granted tenure, upon written application.
 The teacher shall provide reasonable notification to the Board in order to adequately facilitate appropriate assignment coverage.
 Such leaves shall be granted for the following purposes: - a. serving as an officer or staff member of the Association, Michigan Education Association or National Education Association for up to two (2) years; - b. up to one (1) year to any teacher for child care, and shall commence upon request of the teacher.
-Such leave may be utilized for any child up to seven (7) years of age, or in the case of an adopted child or child in legal custody of the teacher up to seven (7) years of age, or four (4) years after adoption or custody is granted, whichever is greater; - c. up to four (4) years to any teacher for the purpose of holding public office and it shall commence upon request of the teacher. - 3.
+Such leave may be utilized for any child up to seven (7) years of age, or in the case of an adopted child or child in legal custody of the teacher up to seven (7) years of age, or four (4) years after adoption or custody is granted, whichever is greater; A second year's leave of absence for child care may be granted upon approval of the Superintendent or designee within the time line referenced in Article X, Section B(1). - c. up to four (4) years to any teacher for the purpose of holding public office and it shall commence upon request of the teacher. - 3.
 While on unpaid leave of absence a teacher shall not enter into a contract for professional employment except as provided above unless approved by the Board of Education and then only under extremely unusual conditions. - 4.
 Upon return from any leaves as described in Section B, subsections 1 a-e, and 2 a, a teacher shall be placed at the same position on the salary schedule as he/she would have been had he/she taught in the District during such period.
-Upon a return from a leave described in Section B, Subsection 1 f-h, and 2 b or c, no credit for experience will be granted on the salary schedule for the teacher for the time away from the District. - 4.
+Upon a return from a leave described in Section B, Subsection 1 f-h, and 2 b or c, no credit for experience will be granted on the salary schedule for the teacher for the time away from the District. - 5.
 The parties recognize the obligations and rights of the School District in complying with, and administering, the Family Medical Leave Act (FMLA).
 The School District's policies, practices and procedures with respect to FMLA leaves shall be administered in compliance with, and not in violation of the FMLA.
 An alleged violation of this section may be subject to the grievance procedure through, but not beyond, Step 2.